 - The ability to hybridize under low-salt conditions that remove mRNA secondary structure.
 This effectively eliminates stem/loop structures, enabling hybridization to the poly A tails on all mRNA molecules.
 The result is both higher yields and the isolation of a more representative mRNA population. - 2.
 The ability to perform wash steps under very low-salt conditions that destabilize weak, non-specific interactions and eliminate ribosomal RNA and protein contamination. - 3.
 A higher affinity for complementary DNA than for complementary RNA strands, which enables differential elution of mRNA, significantly reducing genomic DNA contamination. - 4.
-Because Poly T gripNA Probe is resistant to nucleases, an optional DNase step can be performed during the procedure, completely eliminating genomic DNA contamination. - Because Poly T gripNA Probe can form triplexes with the mRNA, it can stably hybridize to shorter poly A sequences, thus ensuring the efficient capture of mRNA molecules with short poly A tails.
+Because Poly T gripNA Probe is resistant to nucleases, an optional DNase step can be performed during the procedure, completely eliminating genomic DNA contamination. - 5.
+Because Poly T gripNA Probe can form triplexes with the mRNA, it can stably hybridize to shorter poly A sequences, thus ensuring the efficient capture of mRNA molecules with short poly A tails.

-Additional Benefits of mTRAP mRNA Isolation Kits
+Additional Benefits of mTRAP Total mRNA Isolation Kits

-- Complete Kit with RNase-free solutions and plasticware - Novel Lysing Solution that inhibits activity of RNases - No total RNA isolation necessary - Ability to precipitate very small quantities (1 μg) of mRNA without the need for carriers or freezing the sample through use of the included TouchDownTM Precipitation Reagent
+- Complete Kit with RNase-free solutions and plasticware - Pure mRNA from Total RNA in just one pass - Ability to precipitate very small quantities (1 μg) of mRNA without the need for carriers or freezing the sample through use of the included TouchDownTM Precipitation Reagent